-Licht im Raum Dinnebier GmbH provides information about its offerings to customers and business partners at regular intervals via a newsletter.
+Dinnebier Licht GmbH provides information about its offerings to customers and business partners at regular intervals via a newsletter.
 Our company’s newsletter can be sent to the data subject only if (1) the data subject has a valid e-mail address and (2) the data subject subscribes to the newsletter.
 When the data subject first provides an e-mail address to receive the newsletter a double opt in process applies for legal reasons.
 The e-mail with confirmation link sent to the address provided by the data subject serves to verify that the e-mail account holder is the data subject who has subscribed to the newsletter.

 When the newsletter is subscribed to we also store the IP address of the computer used to subscribe to the newsletter, which is given to the data subject by his or her Internet service provider (ISP), as well as the date and time of subscription.
 It is necessary to collect this data to identify (potential) misuse of the data subject’s e-mail address at a later time.
 It therefore serves the purpose of the legal protection of the controller.